kekavc24/rookie_yaml/doc/load_dart_objects.md

-The package allows you load a YAML string as a built-in Dart type without worrying about any wrapper classes that act as a bridge.
+The package allows you to load a YAML string as a built-in Dart type without worrying about any wrapper classes that act as a bridge.
 Built-in types also supported by YAML include:

 - `int`, `double`, `bool`, `null`, `String`
 - `List`